AstarNetwork/builders-program/template.md

 For each milestone:

 * include a specification of your software.
 There must be enough details to verify that the software meets the specification.
-* include the amount of funding requested _per milestone_.
 * include documentation (tutorials, API specifications, architecture diagrams, whatever is appropriate) in each milestone.
 This ensures that the code can be widely used by the community.
 * provide a test suite, comprising unit and integration tests, along with a guide on how to set up and run them.
 * commit to providing Dockerfiles for the delivery of your project.